Pavithran-python/Profile-Editor/README.md

-# 🧑‍💻 Flutter Mini Profile Editor
+# 🧑‍💻 Flutter Profile Editor

 A simple profile editor app built with **Flutter** and **BLoC**, allowing users to: